arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 1.1 Data loading

-At first step, define a schema "nyc_schema" to describe all column names and data types arccroding to the 200,000 records, then load these records into the dataframe.
+At first step, define a schema "nyc_schema" to describe all column names and data types according to the 200,000 records, then load these records into the dataframe.

 ```python
 import pandas as pd